STAY INSPIRED

 Stereolithography, commonly known as SLA 3D Printing, is a pioneering form of additive manufacturing technology.
 Invented in the 1980s by Chuck Hull, SLA is notably the first commercialized 3D printing method.
 It operates on the principle of vat photopolymerization, a process where a liquid photopolymer resin is selectively cured by an ultraviolet (UV) laser.

 The SLA 3D printer directs the UV laser across a vat of photosensitive resin, solidifying the material layer by layer to construct a three-dimensional object.
-This meticulous approach allows for the creation of parts with high precision and intricate details, making SLA a preferred choice for prototypes, patterns, and production parts that require exacting standards.
+SLA 3D printing produces parts with smooth surface finish, high precision, and intricate details.

 How does SLA 3D printing work?